-The new FDA labelling will also further divide safety categories into the following:
+The new FDA labeling will also further divide the safety categories into the following:

 Creating these new categories is very helpful, especially in people who want to assess a drug’s safety if they are actively trying to get pregnant.
 The recommendation to use birth control while on a drug (for example, one that would be very toxic to a developing fetus were she to conceive while taking it) as well as concerns for hurting future fertility will fall into this last new category.

 These changes will go into effect on June 30, 2015, and will likely take several years to change over completely.
 Over-the-counter medications will not be affected by this change, so there is still some work to be done in that regard.
 Hopefully, these changes will spur more research in the safety of these drugs in pregnant and breastfeeding women.

 - The American College of Obstetricians and Gynecologists.
 ACOG statement on FDA pregnancy labelling final rule.

 US Food and Drug Administration